gpt-engineer-org/gpt-engineer/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/AntonOsika/gpt-engineer?style=social)](https://github.com/AntonOsika/gpt-engineer)
 [![Twitter Follow](https://img.shields.io/twitter/follow/antonosika?style=social)](https://twitter.com/AntonOsika)

-**Specify what you want it to build, the AI asks for clarification, and then builds it.**
+**Specify what you want it to build, the AI asks for clarification and then builds it.**

-GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
+GPT Engineer is made to be easy to adapt and extend and to make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.

 - [Demo](https://twitter.com/antonosika/status/1667641038104674306)

-## Project philosophy
+## Project Philosophy

 - Simple to get value
-- Flexible and easy to add new own "AI steps".
+- Flexible and easy to add new own "AI steps."
 See `steps.py`.
 - Incrementally build towards a user experience of:
-  1. high level prompting
+  1. high-level prompting
   2. giving feedback to the AI that it will remember over time
 - Fast handovers, back and forth, between AI and human
 - Simplicity, all computation is "resumable" and persisted to the filesystem